agnesATcartoDB/blog/_posts/2014-09-02-yelp-vegas.md

 ### But What Happens In Vegas, Happens In Phoenix?

-The recent rapid growth of Vegas begs the question of whether basic institutions have popped up fast enough to serve the local populace.
-Here, we compare with Phoenix in two regards — Mexican restaurants and dentists.
-Mexican restaurants serve whenever the locals like, making their demand relatively variable; whereas dentists require regular visits to sustain their business.
+In contrast to all the tourism, the recent rapid growth of Vegas's local population opens the door to a few other questions.
+One in particular we were interested on was whether new shops, restaurants, and services have been built fast enough for the new locals.
+To explore the idea, we compared Las Vegas with Phoenix in two specific categories — Mexican restaurants and dentists.

 In the visualizations below, we show a distance map by neighborhood to both of these institutions for Phoenix and Las Vegas.
-The institutions are distinguished by their ratings; red dots indicate stores that are now closed and orange indicates places that don’t have enough ratings, indicating that it’s likely a newer store.
-From the chart of Mexican restaurants, it seems that no neighborhood is very far from one; however, many new stores have opened up in Sunrise Manor and Charleston Heights.
-We also see that many of the failed restaurants are also located in the Charleston Heights area, indicating that it may not be as an attractive as a place to start a restaurant.
-We see a similar tendency in Phoenix, where Tucson shows a larger density of failed Mexican restaurants, whereas higher rated ones are foxed in the Central Phoenix area.
+The institutions are distinguished by their ratings; red dots indicate stores that are now closed and orange indicates places that don’t have enough ratings, hinting that it could be a newer business.
+From the chart of Mexican restaurants, it seems that no neighborhood is very far from one (thank goodness!); however, many new stores have opened up in Sunrise Manor and Charleston Heights.
+We also see that many of the failed restaurants are also located in the Charleston Heights area, leaving us wondering, is Charleston Heights not as attractive a place to start a restaurant?
+We see a similar tendency in Phoenix, where Tucson shows a larger density of failed Mexican restaurants, whereas higher rated ones are clustered in the Central Phoenix area.

 <iframe width='100%' height='520' frameborder='0' src='http://team.cartodb.com/u/timchung/viz/7f86aae6-294a-11e4-a745-0e230854a1cb/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
 <iframe width='100%' height='520' frameborder='0' src='http://team.cartodb.com/u/timchung/viz/ddf9d4fa-32cc-11e4-88ee-0edbca4b5057/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-Using similar logic, we look into the distribution of dentists.
+Using a similar approach, we look into the distribution of dentists.
 Here we note that, in general, the coverage seems better in Vegas than in Phoenix.
 However, in places like North Las Vegas and Sunrise Manor, there could be some opportunities to open a successful dentist.
 Given that we haven’t taken a closer look into demographic data, one would have to understand these aspects before starting a business; however, this could give some insight on where opportunities could exist in the future.

 <iframe width='100%' height='520' frameborder='0' src='http://team.cartodb.com/u/timchung/viz/224e6bf6-294b-11e4-8e16-0e10bcd91c2b/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
 <iframe width='100%' height='520' frameborder='0' src='http://team.cartodb.com/u/timchung/viz/451b4274-32d0-11e4-9d34-0e230854a1cb/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-The maps above were created using the following SQL.
-Please note that this code could take a long time to execute.
+The maps above were created using some advanced SQL that [we encourage you to explore](https://gist.github.com/andrewxhill/d29de6b4fc1b6951125a).

-	select * from (
-		select the_geom as the_geom_webmercator,
-			min(ST_Distance_Sphere(st_transform(st_centroid(the_geom), 4326), st_transform(otherGeom, 4326)))/1600 as minDist
-		from (
-    			select grids.the_geom, st_collect(st_transform(timchung.allbusiness.the_geom, 3857)) as otherGeom
-			from (
-				SELECT CDB_HexagonGrid(
-					ST_SetSRID(
-						ST_Envelope(
-							ST_Collect(
-								st_transform(the_geom, 3857)
-							)
-						),
-					3857),
-				500) as the_geom
-				from timchung.allbusiness
-				where state in ('AZ')

-				union

-				SELECT CDB_HexagonGrid(
-					ST_SetSRID(
-						ST_Envelope(
-							ST_Collect(
-								st_transform(the_geom, 3857)
-							)
-						),
-					3857),
-				500) as the_geom
-				from timchung.allbusiness
-				where state in ('NV')) as grids

-		where position('Mexican' in categories)>0
-		and open
-		group by grids.the_geom

-	) as gridsPoints

-	group by the_geom) as allGrid
-	where minDist<7

-This is just another simple example of how you can use CartoDB to turn data into insights.
+This is just a few more examples of how you can use CartoDB to explore your data.
 If you’re interested in checking it out [create a free account](http://cartodb.com/) and start mapping your own data today.